 }

-represents an optimal (minimum cost) alignment between the words $U=align$ and $V=assign$; it has cost $2$ as it contains a column encoding a substitution of $l$ into $s$, and a column encoding an insertion of the character $s$.
-An optimal alignment between any two words $u,v$, so their Levenshtein distance, can be computed in quadratic $O(|U||V|)$ time and space using dynamic programming~\cite{DBLP:books/cu/Gusfield1997}.
+represents an optimal (minimum cost) alignment between the words ``align" and ``assign". { The alignment has cost $2$, as it contains a substitution ($l$ to $s$) and an insertion (an extra $s$ in the second row). } An optimal alignment between two words $u,v$, { therefore} their Levenshtein distance, can be computed in quadratic $O(|u||v|)$ time and space using dynamic programming~\cite{DBLP:books/cu/Gusfield1997}.

-\paragraph{Neighborhoods of a word.} For a non-negative integer $d$, the $d$-neighborhood of a query word $W$, is the following subset of words:
+\paragraph{Neighborhoods of a word} For a non-negative integer $d$, the $d$-neighborhood of a query word $w$, is the following subset of words: